-I was staying at city center, so I went to many places by walking myself.
+I was staying in the city center, so I went to many places by walking myself.
 Dar es Salaam is sometimes called the “New York of East Africa” because of the high rise towers in the city center.

-The Dar es Salaam waterfront is also a few minutes walk from the city center, and you’ll find ferries going to Zanzibar from there.
+The Dar es Salaam waterfront is also a few minutes walks from the city center, and you’ll find ferries going to Zanzibar from there.

-there are also very big cruise going to Kigamboni which is another area in Dar es Salaam, that’s very interesting cruise because thousands of people travel in that after every 10 minutes. the Kigamboni is a type of Island within the Dar es Salaam city.
+there are also very big cruises going to Kigamboni which is another area in Dar es Salaam, that’s a very interesting cruise because thousands of people travel in that after every 10 minutes. the Kigamboni is a type of Island within the Dar es Salaam city.

-There is a Fish Market near the Ferry station, that’s very interesting market. you’ll find hundreds of species of fishes in that market and many of them live in water.
+There is a Fish Market near the Ferry station, that’s a very interesting market. you’ll find hundreds of species of fish in that market and many of them live in water.

 be cautious that recording video or filming is not allowed in that market.
 However, visiting the market was a great experience.

-I also went to Kigamboni using the big cruise, it cost me only a few cents. on the other side, you’ll find beautiful small villages and beaches which has a nice and clean water.
+I also went to Kigamboni using the big cruise, it cost me only a few cents. on the other side, you’ll find beautiful small villages and beaches which have nice clean water.

 from there, you’ll clearly see the skyline of Dar es Salaam and city center Dar which is a wonderful scene. it looks like Toronto harbor from there.

-Overall, Dar es Salaam is a beautiful and clean city. and crime rate is also low compare to other cities in the region. let me know if you have any questions and have a safe journey to Tanzania 🙂 and don’t forget to watch my travel videos from Tanzania.
+Overall, Dar es Salaam is a beautiful and clean city. and the crime rate is also low compared to other cities in the region. let me know if you have any questions and have a safe journey to Tanzania 🙂 and don’t forget to watch my travel videos from Tanzania.